ysiddhapura/ysiddhapura/README.md

 ### Hey, welcome to Yashvi Siddhapura's GitHub

-This profile is linked to my work involving my Master's degree work.
+This profile is linked to my work involving my Master's degree

 ## Contributions